Approximation Schemes for Capacitated Clustering in Doubling Metrics: Introduction

-Our technique is to proceed as follows.
+Our technique circumvents the above problem as follows.
 Observe that in the above discussion, for any client $u$ and the facility $f$ that serves $u$ in the optimal solution, if the regions that contain $u$ and do not contain $f$ have diameter at most $(\log n) \dist(u,f)/\eps$, then one can use a portal set of size $\rho = (\log n/\eps)^{O(d)}$ and guarantee that the detour paid is in total at most $\eps \dist(u,f)^2 $ which is $\eps$ times the cost paid by $u$ in the solution.

-Thus, we only have to worry about instances where the decomposition does not provide such a nice structure.
-This leads us to say that a client $p$ is ``badly cut'' (see formal definition in the next section) if, at some point in the decomposition, there exists a region of diameter $D$ that contains $p$ but that does not contain some point that is at distance $D/\text{poly} \log n$ from $p$.
+Thus, we only have to worry about pairs of clients and facilities for which the decomposition does not provide such a nice structure.
+This leads us to say that a facility or a client $p$ is ``badly cut'' (see formal definition in the next section) which, at the intuitive level goes as follows.
+A point is ``badly cut'' if, at some point in the decomposition, there exists a region of diameter $D$ that contains $p$ but that does not contain some point that is at distance $D/\textrm{poly} \log n$ from $p$.
 In other words: $p$ is very close (relatively to $D$) to the boundary of the region of diameter $D$.

-As we argued before, for any point $p$ that is not badly cut, we are in good shape, we can afford to connect $p$ to the facility that serves it $\opt$ through the portal.
-What do we do with badly cut points?
-This is where the structure theorem of our paper will play a role.